 Bicycle Safety

-Riding a bicycle has many benefits including savings on fuel, insurance, vehicle maintenance, not to mention being good for you!
-Along with those benefits come responsibilites.
-Bicyclists are subject to the same laws that apply to vehicles such as speed laws, requirement to stop for red lights and stop signs, as well as right-of-way violations.
+Riding a bicycle has many benefits, including savings on fuel, insurance, vehicle maintenance, not to mention being good for you!
+Along with those benefits come responsibilities.
+Bicyclists are subject to the same laws that apply to vehicles, such as speed laws, the requirement to stop for red lights and stop signs, as well as right-of-way violations.

 California Vehicle Code

-Additionally there are several other California Vehicle Code (CVC) sections that apply specifically to bicycles and must be adhered to as well.
-Some of the common ones are listed below for your reference:
+Additionally, there are several other California Vehicle Code (CVC) sections that apply specifically to bicycles and must be adhered to as well.
+Some of the common CVCs are listed below for your reference:

 CVC 39000